pat/thinking-sphinx/v4/indexing.md

 # For a model named Blog::Article:
 ThinkingSphinx::Index.define 'blog/article'.to_sym, :with => :active_record
 {% endhighlight %}

+<h3 id="index-names">Index Names</h3>

+When translating these index definitions into Sphinx configuration, Thinking Sphinx will use the model's name for the index, and append a `_core` suffix to it.
+So, an index for `Article` will be named `article_core`.

+If you're using SQL-backed indices with deltas, then there is also a corresponding index with the `_delta` suffix - e.g. `article_delta`.

+You can set different index names if you wish, using the `:name` option (as noted later in this documentation related to [multiple indices](#multiple) for a single model).
+However, the suffixes will always be applied.

 <h3 id="realtime">Real-time Indices vs SQL-backed Indices</h3>